hitz-zentroa/xnli-eu/README.md

 The datasets can also be downloaded from HuggingFace: https://huggingface.co/datasets/HiTZ/xnli-eu

+It is distirbuted under the same licenses as [XNLI](https://github.com/facebookresearch/XNLI).

 # Dataset Analysis
 A Jupyter Notebook with the code used to obtain some statistics that have been included in the paper is available in the `dataset-analysis` directory.